 While I was there, the only things I saw them buy were cooking oil, rice, and soap.
 The only toilet paper in the latrine was what I had brought with me.

 The school in their community only went up to 5th grade.
-The family only had the means to send their oldest son to live in the city for middle and high school.
+The family only had the means to send their oldest son to live in the city with a family member for middle and high school.
 Most families in the area did not have that luxury.

-The majority of the family members had never been off of the mountain.
+Most of the family had never been off of the mountain.
 The bus fare, which was less than $1, was too expensive.
 When I first got there, the children were timid around me.
-When I asked them if they’d ever seen a white person before, they said, “There was a Canadian once who worked in the school…” They were so isolated from the world that they had only ever seen one other white person before in their life.
+When I asked them if they’d ever seen a white person before, they said, “There was a Canadian once who worked in the school…”

 After graduating from college, Corey and I lived in another region of Nicaragua that was cut off from the rest of the country.
-There wasn’t a road to this region.
+There wasn’t even a road to this region.
 We had to travel by air or by boat.
 We lived in a city of 50,000 people that had no city water or sewage.
-Each house had their own well, some had running water (from a pump connected to their well), but most people only had latrines.
+Each house had its own well.
+Some people had running water (from a pump connected to their well), but most people only had latrines.
 This was a recipe for parasites and other illnesses.

 We taught English at a university there, and we were paid the same wages as the local professors, which was $5 per credit hour per month.
 Therefore, if a professor taught 4 classes that were 3 credit hours each (for a total of 12 credit hours), they were paid $60/month.
 In a country where the minimum wage is now around $180/month, the professors often worked additional jobs.

 These two experiences made poverty real to me.
-It was no longer just a statistic, a number on a page, or even a word.
-Poverty became synonymous with the rural host family or the professors in Nicaragua working for less than minimum wage.
+It was no longer just a statistic or a number on a page.

 Guilt and Culture Shock